UAS Course Definitions

 - One hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks for one semester or trimester hour of credit, or the equivalent amount of work over a different amount of time; or

 - At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution, including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.”

 Internships are experience-based courses that involve placing students in an organization under the supervision of both a qualified professional in the agency and a faculty member from the discipline.

 Internships require satisfactory completion of a minimum of four hours per week for each credit (0+0+4) for which students are registered for the duration of the semester.
 To apply for an internship, students must be admitted to a University program.
 Students must also demonstrate educational preparation for the internship and the connection between the internship and their educational goals.
 A maximum of 9 hours can apply to an associate’s degree; 12 credit hours to a bachelor’s degree.
+Internships are available at the 200, 300, and 400 levels only.
 Departments may have additional requirements for internships.

 Research requires satisfactory completion of a minimum of four hours per week (0+0+4) per credit for the duration of the semester, or at least 50 clock hours per credit.

 Practica are supervised practical applications of a previously studied theory conducted under the supervision of a qualified professional in cooperation with a faculty member.